-Balance is important - few would argue that having 99 percent domestic value added is a competitive position for a country to be in.
+Balance is important; few would argue that having 99 percent DVA is a competitive position for a country to be in.
 Essentially this would mean that firms in the country are operating completely outside of GVCs.
 At the national level, this would almost certainly mean that exports and investment are below their potential.
-At the firm and national level, in a dynamic context, the failure to access global technologies for exports would likely have implications for productivity growth, and therefore, for competitiveness over time.
-Similarly few would argue that having 99 percent foreign value added is a competitive position to be in.
-This scenario would indicate extremely high GVC participation - but with virtually no domestic value addition, being in a GVC would have nothing to offer.
+At the firm and national level, in a dynamic context, the failure to access global technologies for exports would likely have implications for productivity growth, and, therefore, for competitiveness over time.
+Similarly, few would argue that having 99 percent FVA is a competitive position to be in.
+This scenario would indicate extremely high GVC participation-but with virtually no DVA, being in a GVC would have nothing to offer.

 From a dynamic perspective, therefore, DVA and FVA can be seen as complements.
-Access to quality and cost effective imported inputs raises firm competitiveness, resulting in higher exports and therefore higher nominal DVA.
+Access to quality- and cost-effective imported inputs raises firm competitiveness, resulting in higher exports and therefore higher nominal DVA.
 Over time, technology spillovers from imported inputs may also result in some goods and services becoming competitively produced in domestic markets, leading to a productive substitution of imported for domestic supply, and potentially even higher DVA share.

-Interdependence products and services - beyond 'Factory' Southern Africa
+Interdependence of products and services-beyond 'Factory' Southern Africa

-Policymakers in the region (and globally) tend to look at GVC participation as part of a strategy to support industrialization, or to support the commercialization and development of the agricultural sector, by linking domestic firms into global markets.
-While products are at the heart of GVCs, efforts join and upgrade in GVCs if policies directed at them fail to facilitate the development of competitive domestic and regional services sectors.
-As this report highlighted, access to transport and producer services - financial services, engineering and design, and ICT, among others - is increasingly fundamental to the development of GVCs.
+Policy makers in the region (and globally) tend to look at GVC participation as part of a strategy to support industrialization, or to support the commercialization and development of the agricultural sector, by linking domestic firms into global markets.
+While products are at the heart of GVCs, efforts to join and upgrade in GVCs will fail without policies to facilitate the development of competitive domestic and regional services sectors.
+As this report highlighted, access to transport and producer services-financial services, engineering and design, and information and communication technology (ICT), among others-is increasingly fundamental to the development of GVCs.

-This report also discussed a number of wider implications of GVCs on the trade and investment environment that countries face, including:
+This report also discussed a number of wider implications of GVCs on the trade and investment environment that countries face, as discussed below.

-Interdependence of firms and countries - the importance of external cooperation
+Interdependence of firms and countries-the importance of external cooperation

-Firms in a production chain require access to low cost, high quality inputs from all over the world.
+Firms in a production chain require access to low-cost, high-quality inputs from all over the world.
 In other words, being a competitive exporter is partly dependent on access to competitive imports.
-It also requires speed, predictability, and flexibility, highlighting the critical importance of the trade facilitation environment.
+It also requires speed, predictability, and flexibility, which highlights the critical importance of the trade facilitation environment.
 Thus, traditional mercantilist approaches to trade policy are increasingly irrelevant (and, in fact, counterproductive) in a GVC world.
 Instead, external cooperation, through the establishment and effective implementation of deep trade and investment agreements, is increasingly critical.
-Interdependence in GVCs also goes beyond trade policy and includes greater need for deep knowledge of destination and source markets in terms of quality, cost, reliability, and standards, and lead times.
+Interdependence in GVCs also goes beyond trade policy and includes a greater need for deep knowledge of destination and source markets in terms of quality, cost, reliability, and standards, and lead times.

-Integration of the trade and investment agenda - the importance of internal coordination
+Integration of the trade and investment agenda-the importance of internal coordination

-In a GVC context, exporters are increasingly subsidiaries of foreign investors, which establish global production networks and carry out intra-firm trade; or they are globally specialized subcontractors that establish branch operations in specific countries based around the global production strategies of lead firms.

-For smaller countries with limited domestic markets (i.e. BLNS), FDI outside of natural resources and local services will almost exclusively be export-oriented.
+In a GVC context, exporters are increasingly subsidiaries of foreign investors, which establish global production networks and carry out intrafirm trade; or they are globally specialized subcontractors that establish branch operations in specific countries based around the global production strategies of lead firms.
+For smaller countries with limited domestic markets (that is, BLNS), foreign direct investment (FDI) outside of natural resources and local services will almost exclusively be export oriented.
 Promoting exports and attracting FDI have become two sides of the same coin.
-This has implications for the coordination of trade and investment policy, but also of regulatory policies in the domestic environment, covering the services sector, contracts law, and intellectual property protection, to name but a few.
+This has implications for the coordination of trade and investment policy, but also for regulatory policies in the domestic environment, which cover the services sector, contracts law, and intellectual property protection, to name but a few.